Skip to main content Skip to secondary navigation

 Virtual & In-Person Program Experience

 Students will join via Zoom or in person on Stanford's campus from around the US.
 The remote setting allows students to listen carefully to educators, make use of closed captioning, and use preference of voice or the chat function to communicate, which fosters full engagement in group discussions.
-Leading lecturers, researchers, and clinicians from Stanford and around the country will present on different aspect of neurodiversity and life skills.
+Leading lecturers, researchers, and clinicians from Stanford and around the country will present on different aspects of neurodiversity.
 Small group projects allow students to connect in a deeper more active way.
-Both remote and in-person formats allows students to make new friends, expand your worldview and continue the conversation beyond the program.
+Both remote and in-person formats allow students to make new friends, expand their worldview, and continue the conversation beyond the program.